dan-nagle/h2m/README.txt

 name only.
 3. Pointer Initialization
 Pointers in initialization lists will be set to C_NULL_PTR or C_NULL_FUNPTR as appropriate.
-They will need to be reinitialized by hand.
+They will need to be reinitialized manually.
 The h2m software will preserve their initialization values as comments.
 4. Macros
-Though h2m will attempt to handle simple macros, it may make mistakes even on these, and the translations of function-like macros will need to be filled in or replaced completely.
+Though h2m will attempt to handle simple macros, it may make mistakes occasionally, and the translations of function-like macros will need to be filled in or replaced completely.
 The h2m software will preserve the text of function like macros or untranslated macros as comments.